temporalio/documentation/docs/tctl/workflow/reset-batch.md

 The `tctl workflow reset-batch` command resets a batch of [Workflow Executions](/concepts/what-is-a-workflow-execution) by [`resetType`](#resettype).

-Resetting a Workflow allows the process to be resumed from a certain point without losing your parameters or Work History.
+Resetting a Workflow allows the process to be resumed from a certain point without losing your parameters or Event History.

 To reset individual Workflows, see [`tctl workflow reset`](/tctl/workflow/reset).